diskoverdata/diskover-docs/source_files/software_overview.md

 <img src="images/image_admin_user_required.png" width="200">

-Here is a brief list of what you can access depending on your role.
+Here is a brief list your access depending on your role.

 | FEATURE | END-USER| ADMIN | SYS ADMIN |
 | --- | :---: | :---: | :---: |